 Fed up with these confusing English verb tenses yet?
 We’ve still got four more to go.

 The Present Perfect vs. the Present Perfect Progressive (using for or since)

-Though the present perfect is mainly used to talk about experiences, it can also be used to talk about events that started in the past and continue until now.
+The present perfect is mainly used to talk about experiences.
+But it can also be used to talk about events that started in the past and continue until now.
 We usually use the present perfect progressive in this case.
 But when we do, the emphasis is on the duration of time.

 Again, there is little difference in meaning between these two sentences.
 The slight difference in nuance is that in the 2nd sentence, I’m emphasizing the 25-year time span.
-If I were arguing with someone about teaching English in Korea and I wanted to emphasize my extensive experience while making my point, I could start my reply with, “Look, I’ve been teaching EFL in Korea for 25 years, so ….”
+Imagine I was arguing with someone about teaching English in Korea.
+Let’s say I wanted to emphasize my extensive experience while making my point.
+I could start my reply with, “Look, I’ve been teaching EFL in Korea for 25 years, so ….”

 Remember that you can’t use stative verbs with progressive tenses.

 I have been knowing him since 2002.